 If an institution you attended is no longer operational, you may be able to procure an archived transcript through the U.S. Department of Education.

 Committee Letter Applicants

 You are required to submit unofficial copies of all transcripts as part of your preapplication.
-All transcripts should be uploaded to the preapplication in one PDF document.
+Transcripts from all of the tertiary-level institutions you attended should be uploaded to the preapplication in one PDF document.

 Résumés & Curriculum Vitae

-A résumé or a curriculum vitae (CV) is mandatory for requesting a committee letter from the Board of Health Professions Advisors, though it is recommended that non-committee letter applicants also develop one.
+A résumé or a curriculum vitae (CV) is included as one of the preapplication documents supplied by applicants requesting a committee letter from the Board of Health Professions Advisors.
+We recommend that non-committee letter applicants also develop one.
 Résumés and CVs may be helpful during an interview and can be referenced when completing centralized applications.